mochetts/mochetts/README.md

 ### Hi there 👋

-- 🔭 Currently working @ [Almanac](https://almanac.io/) as a Software Engineer.
+- 🔭 Building the future of loans.
-- 🌱 Currently learning how to scale things in the cloud with Google Cloud Platform.
+- 🌱 Learning how to not follow the trends.
-- 👯 Looking to collaborate on ruby projects (:heart:), but I also enjoy using Node, Vue, React, Nuxt & Next.
+- 👯 Ruby (on Rails) is my passion (:heart:)
-- 💬 Ask me about Ruby/RoR & Vue best practices.
-I can also be helpful with Mongo/Mongoid questions.
+- 💬 Ask me anything about Ruby/RoR, React or Software Architecture best practices.
 - 📫 Wanna talk? shoot me an email to martin@mochetts.com
 - 🌎 [mochetts.com](https://mochetts.com/)